01taylop/themed-progress-plugin/README.md

 ## Motivation

-Traditional compilation processes can often be mundane and provide little visual feedback. `ThemedProgressPlugin` aims to bring a touch of light-hearted fun to everyday coding tasks by introducing a dynamic, emoji-themed loading bar which changes based on the date.
+Build processes typically display progress with plain, utilitarian indicators that get the job done but lack personality.
+While functional, these standard progress bars are part of the everyday routine that can feel repetitive.

-This brings an element of surprise and novelty to the typically routine compilation process, making it a more enjoyable part of the developer's day.
+Themed Progress Plugin adds a bit of whimsy to your development workflow with emoji-themed progress indicators that change based on the date.
+It's a small touch that brings some character and surprise to an otherwise routine part of development.

 ## Example